TJ Watt Dry Needling Injury

 or an outside contractor

-Comments from within the Steelers’ locker room suggest the practitioner may not have been an acupuncturist.
+That lack of transparency matters, particularly given comments from within the Steelers’ locker room.
 Linebacker Patrick Queen publicly distinguished between acupuncture and dry needling, explaining his own preference:

-Queen went on to acknowledge that adverse events are uncommon, while emphasizing how small technical errors can matter:
+Queen also acknowledged that adverse events are uncommon, while emphasizing how small technical errors can matter:

-He also explained why the additional education required for acupuncture influences his decision-making as a player:
+He added that additional training influences his comfort level as a player:

-Beyond questions of training, the absence of clarity also raises legitimate scope-of-practice considerations.
+Beyond training considerations, the absence of clarity raises legitimate scope-of-practice questions.
 In Pennsylvania, dry needling is not explicitly authorized by statute for physical therapists or athletic trainers in the same way that acupuncture is clearly regulated.
-By not disclosing the practitioner’s credentials, the team makes it difficult to determine whether the practitioner was operating within clear legal authority under current state practice standards.
+Without disclosure of practitioner credentials, it becomes difficult to assess whether the treatment occurred within clearly defined legal and professional standards.

 Dry Needling Safety: What the Data Shows